I’m so Excited (And I Just Can’t Hide It)

 Street Life

-I caught a peek at the bay before heading into the city to check off some of the sights I’d bookmarked on my GPS.
-First, I passed by the “eternal flame” at Monumento do Soldado Desconhecido and the main post office – a beautiful old building that boasted classic Portuguese colonial architecture.
-I would’ve gone in but a small crowd and a banner that read em greve (on strike) blocked the entrance.
+I caught a glimpse of the bay before diving into the city, ready to check off some sights I’d pinned on my GPS.
+First up was the “eternal flame” at the Monumento do Soldado Desconhecido, right next to the main post office—a stunning old building that flaunted classic Portuguese colonial architecture.
+I would’ve loved to wander inside, but a small crowd and a banner proclaiming em greve (on strike) put the kibosh on that plan.

 People Person

-I’d continue on to Largo das Heroínas before circling back in the direction of the sea.
+From there, I made my way to Largo das Heroínas before circling back toward the sea.

 On the Radio

-If you don’t know already, I’m a radio DJ and program director.
-I’ve been in the business since the age of 15.
-Besides travel, radio is my other passion.
-I often enjoy touring the studios of radio stations abroad.
-As luck would have it, trotting down Avenida Comandante Gika, I stopped in my tracks as I came upon the giant Rádio Nacional de Angola complex.
+If you didn’t know, I’m a radio DJ and program director, and I’ve been in the game since I was 15.
+Beyond my love for travel, radio is my other obsession.
+As luck would have it, while strolling down Avenida Comandante Gika, I stumbled upon the massive Rádio Nacional de Angola complex.
 State radio headquarters?
-What a sweet surprise.
-Now this I just have to see!
+What a delightful surprise!
+I couldn’t resist the urge to check it out.

 >>>RELATED: Ramblin’ on the Radio(s) – My Visits to Stations Abroad